 Together, we can create a better future.

 There are lots of ways to get involved, coming to an open meeting, volunteering to help at a single event, starting a Cool Communities group and more.
 Find out more here.

 We hold other events too.
+Everyone is welcome to all our open meetings.
 See the events calendar for dates and topics for all our meetings.

-As well as getting involved, why not sign the WinACC pledge and become a member of Winchester Action on Climate Change Limited?
+As well as getting involved, sign the WinACC pledge and become a member of Winchester Action on Climate Change.

 WinACC action groups engage people on topics they feel strongly about, to contribute to achieving WinACC's priorities.

 Local climate change groups across the district are always keen to hear from anyone in their area.
 WinACC offers them: